3top1a/alkoholiq/README.md

 # Alkoholiq

-Alcoholiq, a programming language that transpiles to Brainfuck
+Alcoholiq, a programming language that transpiles to Brainfuck.
+The output is not executable immediately, and needs to be piped into a tool such as [my 540 byte brainfuck interpreter](https://github.com/3top1a/sbfi-rs).

 The ultimate goal for this semi-esoteric language is to be able to write itself in a readable way, with sytnax similar to rust and operation similar to C.